Thursday, August 30, 2012

 The inward life does not seem to work so well with the outward life in the great religions and in the great psychologies, the exciting inward life of St. Thomas Aquinas or Carl Jung is often at odds with the less exciting outward life.

-This is not necessarily so with the Spirit-Will-To-Godhood in the philosophy of the Evolutionary Christian Church.
+This is not necessarily so with the Spirit-Will-To-Godhood in the philosophy of the Theoevolutionary Church.
 Here the inward activating Spirit-Will requires outward material life to evolve to Godhood.

 This suggests not the volcano of repression over the inner sexual self of Freud, but harmony and rhythm with the flow of natural life.
 It is not merely the sexual libido that seeks to break free into full expression, it is more deeply the Spirit-Will-To-Godhood.